MarlinFirmware/Configurations/config/examples/Creality/Ender-5 Plus/README.md

 ## Important

-NOTE: The factory LCD firmware is only compatible with Creality firmware.
+NOTE: The Ender-5 LCD stock firmware is only compatible with Creality firmware.
 The LCD standard UI will not function.
 This is expected.

 ## Marlin DGUS UI Instructions

-The factory LCD can use the Marlin DGUS interface, available at https://github.com/coldtobi/Marlin_DGUS_Resources.
-This is optional.
-But without it Marlin will only work through an external client attached via USB.
+The Ender-5 stock LCD can optionally use a [customized Marlin DGUS interface](https://github.com/coldtobi/Marlin_DGUS_Resources).
+With the stock LCD firmware Marlin can only be controlled from a host over USB.

-Flash the LCD with a microSD card inserted into the slot on the LCD panel inside the printer (not the main SD slot).
-The front panel must be disassembled for access.
+- Copy the `DWIN_SET` folder to a microSD card.
 The microSD card must be <= 8 GB and formatted with a 4K cluster size.
-Copy the DWIN_SET folder to the microSD card.
-Insert it into the LCD while powered off, then power on the printer.
-You should see a blue status screen, the LCD cycle through the UI background interfaces, then stop with a "SD Card Process...
-END!" message.
-Afterwards, remove the microSD card and power cycle the printer again.
+- Power off the printer and disassemble the front panel to get access to the LCD board.
+- Insert the SD card into the slot on the back of the LCD (not the main SD slot).
+- Power on the printer.
+The screen will turn blue and display several messages, finishing with "SD Card Process...
+END!".
+- Remove the microSD card and power cycle the printer.
+- Once it looks good reassemble the front panel.
+You may need to physically rotate the LCD by 180˚ for proper UI orientation.

+## Restoring Factory Firmware

-The Creality firmware can be restored by downloading the Ender 5 Plus firmware from https://www.creality.com/download and following the above flashing procedure with the Creality-provided DWIN_SET folder.
+The original firmware can be restored by downloading the [Ender 5 Plus firmware](https://www.creality.com/download) from Creality.
+You can follow the same LCD flashing procedure using the Creality-provided `DWIN_SET` folder.

-NOTE: you may need to physically rotate the LCD 180˚ before reinstalling into the printer for the UI to be the right side up.

 ## Marlin DGUS UI Limitations

-The Information button (letter i in a circle) does not function at this time.
+- The Information button (i) doesn't function.
-Tools menu does not do anything at this time.
+- The Tools menu does not do anything at this time.
-If you press the tools menu icon and then enter another menu then go back you will end up at the boot screen again with no apparent way out.
-You can just press anywhere on this screen and it will return to the status screen.
+- If you press the Tools menu icon, enter another menu, then press "back" you will end up stuck at the Boot Screen.
+Touch anywhere on the screen to get back to the Status Screen.